-He expects that discussion of the assessment issues will continue until the Pear Bureau’s budget meeting in April, and possibly until the annual meeting in early June.
+He expected that discussion of the assessment issues would continue until the Pear Bureau’s budget meeting in April, and possibly until the annual meeting in early June.

 Serving on the task force are: Ron Rivers, grower, of Hood River, Oregon; Rob Peterson of Duckwall-Pooley Fruit Company, Odell, Oregon; Ray Schmitten, grower, of Cashmere, Washington; Randy Abhold of Rainier Fruit Company, Selah, Washington; Bryon McDougall of McDougall Fruit Company, Wenatchee, Washington; and Mike Taylor of Stemilt Growers, Inc., Wenatchee.